 Due to the great variety of data available within /proc and the many ways this directory can be used to communicate with the kernel, an entire chapter has been devoted to the subject.
-For more information, please see Chapter 4, The /proc Filesystem.
+For more information, please see Chapter 2.

+1.2.1.7.
 The /sbin Directory